Do you want to boost conversions on your site?

-If you don’t have any Google Analytics goal created, log into your Google Analytics to create an Analytics goal to track conversions.
+If you don’t have any Google Analytics goals created, log into your Google Analytics to create an Analytics goal to track conversions from your Optimize test.

-In our example, as we want to test whether changing headline will boost newsletter signup, let’s create a Google Analytics goal to track form conversions.
+In our example, as we want to test whether changing the headline will boost newsletter signups, let’s create a Google Analytics goal to track form conversions.